DavidHe1127/Mr.He_HandBook/cloud/docker.md

 ### Networking
 The Docker server creates and configures the host system’s **docker0** interface as an Ethernet bridge inside the Linux kernel that could be used by the docker containers to communicate with each other and with the outside world.

-When docker engine is started, the default bridge network named **docker0** is created - not visible on Mac via ifconfig since it’s in VM.
+When docker engine is started, the default bridge network named **docker0** is created - not visible on Mac via ifconfig since it’s in VM (on OS X docker host is a linux virtual machine called docker machine).
+You can run `docker-machine ssh default` to ssh into docker machine.

 Docker bridge network: